JustinMountain/our-civic-voice/README.md

 ### Up Next

-With the user created, I need to use it to run the script that will populate the DB
+1. Ensure the header row is as expected before populating the DB

-I need this script to run the script to drop tables for testing.
+2. Loop over each row, populating the db

-It then populates the db accordingly
+*I need this script to run the script to drop tables for testing.*

-I need to add NOT NULL to appropriate attributes
+I need to add NOT NULL to appropriate attributes in DB creation step

 ### Useful Commands